Florey

 Florey has seen below average employment performance when compared to national benchmarks

-Florey has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 5.1% as of September 2025, with estimated employment growth of 2.0% over the past year.
+Florey has an educated workforce with high representation in essential services sectors.
+The unemployment rate is 5.1%, with estimated employment growth of 2.0% over the past year (AreaSearch data).
+As of September 2025, there are 2,405 employed residents, with an unemployment rate of 6.7%.

-However, public administration & safety is under-represented, with only 26.3% of Florey's workforce compared to ACT's 30.4%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 2.0%, while labour force increased by 0.9%, resulting in a unemployment fall of 1.1 percentage points.
-In comparison, ACT recorded employment growth of 1.4% and unemployment falling by 0.2 percentage points.
-State-level data to 25-Nov shows ACT employment grew by 1.19% year-on-year, with the state unemployment rate at 4.5%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Florey's employment mix suggests local employment should increase by 6.6% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+However, public administration & safety is under-represented in Florey at 26.3%, compared to Australian Capital Territory's 30.4%.
+Employment opportunities locally appear limited due to the predominantly residential area.
+Between September 2024 and September 2025, employment increased by 2.0% while labour force grew by 0.9%, leading to a 1.1 percentage point drop in unemployment (AreaSearch analysis).
+In comparison, Australian Capital Territory saw employment growth of 1.4%, labour force growth of 1.2%, and a 0.2 percentage point decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Florey's employment mix suggests local employment should increase by 6.6% over five years and 13.4% over ten years, assuming constant population projections.

 Frequently Asked Questions - Employment